Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

 Healthcare is one of the key domains where multi-turn conversational large language models (LLMs) demonstrate significant potential.
 A defining characteristic of these models in the medical domain is their ability to emulate a doctor's role by engaging in task-oriented, context-aware dialogues with patients.
-Unlike single-turn medical knowledge question-answering systems, such as BenTsao ~\cite{wang2023huatuo} (formerly named HuaTuo), ChatMed, ShenNong-TCM, MING~\cite{liao2024ming}, and DoctorGLM~\cite{xiong2023doctorglm}, responding to isolated queries with full information at a time~\cite{mutabazi2021review}, multi-turn healthcare LLMs operate in a setting where patient information is often incomplete or ambiguous at the outset.
+Unlike single-turn medical knowledge question-answering systems such as HuaTuo (formerly BenTsao) \citep{wang2023huatuo}, ChatMed, ShenNong-TCM, MING \citep{liao2024ming}, and DoctorGLM \citep{xiong2023doctorglm}, which respond to isolated queries with all available information at once \citep{mutabazi2021review}, multi-turn healthcare LLMs operate in a setting where patient information is often incomplete or ambiguous at the outset.

 Ideally, multi-turn healthcare conversational LLMs should be capable of proactively generating a sequence of questions to refine their understanding of the patient's condition through iterative inquiry.
 This concept has been referred to by different names in various studies, including chain of questions (CoQ)~\citep{chen2023bianque}, proactive questioning~\citep{chen2023bianque}, symptom inquiry~\citep{zhang-etal-2023-huatuogpt, liao2024automatic}, proactivity~\citep{bao2023discmedllm}, and information seeking~\citep{li2024mediq}.
-Despite the differences in terminology, they all describe the model’s ability to\textbf{ dynamically gather relevant details over multiple exchanges, ultimately leading to a more accurate diagnosis.} Additionally, multi-turn healthcare LLMs need to retain dialogue history, so that enabling seamless continuity in conversations, and integrate medical knowledge to ensure responses are accurate, reliable, and contextually appropriate.
+Despite the different terminology, these works describe the same core capability: dynamically gathering relevant clinical details over multiple exchanges to support more accurate diagnosis.
+Additionally, multi-turn healthcare LLMs must retain dialogue history to support seamless continuity across turns and integrate medical knowledge so that responses remain accurate, reliable, and contextually appropriate.